dhis2/app-runtime/docs/advanced/redux.md

 This is one example of how to integrate the Data Engine with Redux - some pieces of the application (like reducers, App components, etc.) are ommitted for brevity

 > **NB** this is a contrived example, the same can (and probably should) be achieved with just `useDataQuery` calls in a React component.
-This also duplicates cached data in the redux store, which could lead to stale data or bifricated logic.
+This also duplicates cached data in the redux store, which could lead to stale data or bifurcated logic.
 Chaining mutations is probably a better use-case.

 ```jsx
 import React from 'react'